Table of Contents

 Types of Hamstring Injuries

 Hamstring injuries are unfortunately very common, especially among athletes.
-There are several different types of hamstring injuries that can occur.
+Several different types of hamstring injuries can occur.
 They are usually divided into two categories:

 – acute injuries